-Her work responds to social justice issues, including environmental concerns, ageism, and family violence, using art as a tool to inspire change.
-Ali finds light in challenging subjects, creating pieces that provoke thought and reflection.
-She explores the abstract concept of values, questioning the disconnect between what people claim to value and the reality of monetary influence, consumerism, and human relationships, urging viewers to reconsider how these values shape our lives and interactions.
+Central to Ali's practice is an exploration of social justice issues, including environmental concerns, ageism, and family violence.
+She employs art as a catalyst for change, creating pieces that provoke thought and reflection.
+Her work delves into the abstract concept of values, questioning the disparity between professed beliefs and the realities shaped by monetary influence, consumerism, and human relationships.
+By doing so, she urges viewers to reconsider how these values influence our lives and interactions.

 To coincide with the 20th anniversary of the first Toolangi Sculpture Trail, Ali was selected as one of 12 sculptors to participate in an artists residency in Toolangi Victoria, Australia.
 The artists spent 14 days living and working together in the Toolangi State Forest, to produce new sculptures for the Toolangi Sculpture Trail.
 Made predominately from materials found in the surrounding bush, the sculptures now reside,and are on show, until they are overtaken by nature.